...

 Statistics & Facts About Heroin

 Access to evidence-based treatment for heroin addiction, including medication-assisted treatment (MAT) with medications like methadone and buprenorphine, is crucial in supporting recovery.
-However, treatment gaps and barriers to access continue to be significant challenges in addressing heroin addiction effectively.
-How many people die from heroin?
-Take a look at the summarized statistics below about heroin.
+However, treatment gaps and barriers to access continue to be significant challenges in addressing this addiction effectively.
+How many people die from this drug?
+Take a look at the summarized statistics below.

 80%

-Roughly 80% of heroin users reported misusing prescription opioids before using heroin.
+Roughly 80% of users reported misusing prescription opioids before using this kind of drug.

 Source: CDC